While Talking about Big Ideas

 Kids are experts a spotting a grown up skirting the truth.
 And somehow, kids know how to ask the questions we’d rather not answer.
 Did you really want to spend Saturday morning volunteering to walk for a cause?

 Don’t avoid honest answers, even if they make you uncomfortable.
 The truth is, when we started, I really wanted to be sleeping in, too.
 But when we got to the Walk for Justice, I was really inspired by all of the other people we met at the event.

 5. Be specific.

-Dig into the specifics of your experience.
-Ask for detailed observations.
+Dig into the details of your experience.
+Ask for earnest observations.
 Ask, What did you think when you met XYZ? or How could we do [a specific part of the family service moment] better next time?
 Talk about the people you met, the moments that surprised you, the moments that embarrassed you, and the moments that make you want to try again – or not.

 If you are the writing sort, jot these observations down in a Family Kindness Journal, along with a picture of the event.